geoadmin/tool-geocat/README.md

   Get a csv list with all users information.

+* **get-wrong-thesauriUrl-in-PROD**

+  Get all thesauriUrl from PROD, which has a link to INT

 * **metadata-bacth-edit**

   Perform simple batch edits on a list of metadata (UUID).